Sarbanes-Oxley Act Whistleblower Protections And Rewards

 Yes, the two laws are not mutually exclusive.
 However, they both have very different filing procedures, and you must be very careful to follow the mandatory rules governing each program.

-Filing a SOX case does not qualify you for a reward.
+Filing a SOX whistleblower case does not qualify you for a reward.
 You must apply for a whistleblower reward through the Dodd-Frank Act program.

-Regarding employment matters, you must file a SOX retaliation case with the U.S. Department of Labor within 180-days of the date you learn about an adverse action.
+Regarding employment matters, you must file a Sarbanes Oxley retaliation case with the U.S. Department of Labor within 180-days of the date you learn about an adverse action.
 A DFA retaliation case can be filed within six years of an adverse action but is filed directly in U.S. District Court.
 At the filing stage, you cannot join a DFA and a SOX retaliation case together.
-However, after exhausting remedies within the Department of Labor, the SOX case can be filed in federal court.
+However, after exhausting remedies within the Department of Labor, the case can be filed in federal court.
 At this time, the two laws can merge, and you can join the federal court filings with the SOX filing.

 - Compliance programs